shimadasoftware/data-analysis-path/concepts.md

 ### Gap analysis

 A method for examining and evaluating how a process works currently in order to get where you want to be in the future.

+### Quartile

+A quartile divides data points into four equal parts.

+### Nonprofits

+Nonprofits are organizations dedicated to advancing a social cause or advocating for a particular effort.